Please Note: The pay listed above includes the 3.25% pay increase that will go into effect on July 1, 2022.

 Keeping Washington Clean and Evergreen

 During Healthy Washington Roadmap to Recovery, employees are working a combination of in-office and/or telework based on position and business need.
-Ecology is following current state guidance regarding mask requirements, health screening questions before entry, and social distancing.
+This position is required to attend Governmental Relations staff meetings in the office every other week and attend any other in-person meetings when scheduled.
+Ecology is following current state guidance regarding health-screening questions before entry, and social distancing.

 About the Department of Ecology

 Protecting Washington State's environment for current and future generations is what we do every day at Ecology.
 We are a culture that is invested in making a difference.
 Join a team that is highly effective and collaborative, with leadership that embraces the value of people.

 Ecology cares deeply about employee wellness; we go beyond traditional benefits, proudly offering:

 - A healthy life/work balance by offering flexible schedules and telework options for most positions.

 - An Infants at Work Program that is based on the long-term health values of infant-parent bonding and breastfeeding newborns.

 - A wellness program that offers education, fitness classes, and an agency-wide fondness for outdoor meetings.